-The Charity spreads its funds over several interest-bearing bank accounts in order to minimise risk, however in the current economic climate, some of these accounts have produced no interest at all and others only a small amount.
+The Charity spreads its funds over several interest-bearing bank accounts in order to minimise risk.
+The income from these has been increasing over the past year and now contributes to core activity.

 Other Incoming resources for charitable activities

 The Charity received funding from B&H City Council's Third Sector Investment Programme (TSIP) as a contribution towards the organisation's overall management and administration costs as part of the Community Development Commission to cover our external strategic work in this area.